Arizona Community Property Law

 Distribution of Arizona Community Property

-The determination of whether an asset is community property and, therefore, subject to a fair division between the spouses or whether the asset is the separate property of one spouse requires a careful case by case analysis.
+The determination of whether an asset is community property in Arizona and, therefore, subject to a fair division between the spouses or whether the asset is the separate property of one spouse requires a careful case-by-case analysis.
 Once that determination is made, the focus turns to establishing the appropriate valuation date and the most advantageous valuation approach to ensure the most fair division of community property.

-Garnice Law PLLC is experienced in handling simple and complex community property issues.
-Please contact us if you have specific questions you would like answered.
+Garnice Law PLLC is experienced in handling simple and complex community property issues in Arizona.
+If you’re looking for a Scottsdale property division lawyer, please contact us today if you have specific questions you would like answered.